01Set a Schedule

 An age-old time management technique for work at home moms is setting work schedules around naptime.
 Working during naptime has its advantages but one of the things to keep in mind about naptime is that nap schedules change—sometimes day-to-day but always over time.

 Moms must multitask.
 It is just a fact of life that time management for moms means multitasking.
 However, multitasking can streamline your day or it can leave you with a half dozen half-done projects in a day.
 Knowing how to multitask and when to multitask is the key to achieving better harmony in your work and home life.
-And one important factor in how much a work at home mom must multitask is how much child care she employs.
+And one important factor in how much work at home mom must multitask is how much child care she employs.

 03Embrace routine but stay creative.